 If 2 technicians go on a second, or even a third service trip, then the cost of service trips including mileage, staff wages, breaks, food, and time add up.
 This time might have been used better and more profitably somewhere else.

 An O&M management pattern without a stringent process to follow often leads to unwanted costs.
 Costs for which the customer can ultimately not be billed are summed up and the loser becomes the O&M company.
 The customer wants his problem solved at the lowest possible price, and he does not want to see any invoices before the solar PV system is producing to its specifications again.

 This process from A-Z (error reporting to invoicing) can be analyzed and updated, and we recommend doing so, while the customer portfolio grows and changes.

 Organizational restructuring, new or lost competencies in personnel, as well as new technologies and opportunities are all calling for solar PV O&M companies to optimize processes that are continuously and dynamically developing.
 Thus the process can also take a starting point in the highest possible profitability and customer satisfaction.
 If an error is indicated in the monitoring system, or if the customer notifies himself of an error, the internal questions for the O&M company could be the following.

 What exactly is wrong at the solar PV site?

 Collect data and interview the customer before starting the car.
 Acquire inverter monitoring data and similar observations.
-Is the error weather related?
+Is the error weather-related?
 How old is the PV system?
 Did your company or someone else install it?
-Ask the customer send you a smart phone snapshot to identify if you need scaffolds.
-Eventually ask for the PV installation invoice and design drawing, and check all system components, module connectors and so on.
+Ask the customer to send you a smartphone snapshot to identify if you need scaffolds.
+Eventually, ask for the PV installation invoice and design drawing, and check all system components, module connectors, and so on.
 Efficiency means to be prepared in this context.